Introduction

 His Teknonym and Epithets

 His teknonym was Abu Muhammad or Abu al-Qasim[2], and epithets such as al-Mujtaba (the Chosen One), al-Sayyid (Master), and al-Zaki (the Pure One) have been used for him[3].
-Besides, there are a number of epithets that have been commonly used for him and for Imam al-Husain (PBUH), such as Sayyid Shabab Ahl al-Janna (the Master of the Youths of Paradise), Rayhanat Nabi Allah (The Flower of the Prophet of God)[4], and al-Sibt (the Grandson)[5].
+Besides, several epithets have been commonly used for him and Imam al-Husain (PBUH), such as Sayyid Shabab Ahl al-Janna (the Master of the Youths of Paradise), Rayhanat Nabi Allah (The Flower of the Prophet of God)[4], and al-Sibt (the Grandson)[5].

 His Status and Personality

-According several reports from both Sunni and Shia scholars, Hazrat Hasan (PBUH) is a member of the pure household (Ahl al-Bayt), those according to the Quran[7] have been cleansed and purified of all filths and abominations[8].
-He (PBUH) is also among the nearest kinsfolks[9], whose love and loyalty has been made mandatory on the entire Muslims[10].
-Hazrat Hasan (PBUH) is a member of the holy household (i.e. Āli-Muhammad) on to whom the believers have been ordered to do benedictions for in the Quran[11].
-He (PBUH) is also a part of the divine delegate through which the genuineness and superiority of Islam was established against the leaders of the Najran Christian in the event of Malediction (Mubahilah) [12].
+According to several reports from both Sunni and Shia scholars, Hazrat Hasan (PBUH) is a member of the pure household (Ahl al-Bayt), those according to the Quran[7] have been cleansed and purified of all filths and abominations[8].
+He (PBUH) is also among the nearest kinsfolks[9], whose love and loyalty have been made mandatory for the entire Muslims[10].
+Hazrat Hasan (PBUH) is a member of the holy household (i.e. Āli-Muhammad) to whom the believers have been ordered to do benedictions in the Quran[11].
+He (PBUH) is also a part of the divine delegate through which the genuineness and superiority of Islam were established against the leaders of the Najran Christian in the event of Malediction (Mubahilah)[12].
 He and his brother; Imam Husain were the manifestation of “Our sons[13]” [the sons of the Muslim community] during this historical event.
-Hazrat Hasan (PBUH) is member of the pure household who has been promised of Paradise in the glorious Quran[14] for their extraordinary sacrifice to humanity.
+Hazrat Hasan (PBUH) is a member of the pure household who has been promised Paradise in the glorious Quran[14] for their extraordinary sacrifice to humanity.

 In human perfection, Imam Hassan was reminiscent of his father and a perfect example of his noble grandfather.
-It is reported by a group (of authorities), including Aḥmad b. Ṣāliḥ al-Tamīmī, on the authority of ‘Abd Allāh b ‘Īsa on the authority of Ja‘far al-Ṣādiq b.
-Muḥammed, peace be on him: Al-Ḥasan, peace be upon him, was the most similar person to Apostle of Allāh, may Allāh bless him and his family, in form, manner and nobility[15].
+It is reported by a group (of authorities), including Aḥmad ibn Ṣāliḥ al-Tamīmī, on the authority of ‘Abd Allāh ibn ‘Īsa on the authority of Ja‘far al-Ṣādiq ibn Muḥammed, peace be on him: Al-Ḥasan, peace be upon him, was the most similar person to Apostle of Allāh, may Allāh bless him and his family, in form, manner and nobility[15].

 He was highly refined and brought up in line with Islam’s teachings by his grandfather, the Messenger of Allah (peace be upon him and his household), his father, the Commander of the Faithful, Ali ibn Abi Talib (PBUH), and his mother, the Chief of the women of the Universe, Lady Fatima Zahra (PBUH), through excellent examples and direct daily guidance.